An autistic child can develop a very strong bond with a service dog.

-Autism Service Dogs can help keep your child safer, but should never be relied upon as a reliable safety barrier.
-These dogs absolutely cannot be relied upon to keep your child safe.
+No. While autism service dogs do help keep your child safer, they should never be considered a reliable safety barrier.
+They are not trained to be guardian dogs.
 Beware of organizations that promise safety as a primary benefit of their dogs.

-Service dog costs vary throughout the industry based on the level of training you need, the experience of the trainers, and the business acumen of the organization.
+Costs vary throughout the industry.
+Generally, costs are based on the level of training you need, the experience of the trainers, and the business acumen of the organization.
 If you would like to find out more about the current cost of training a Monkey Tail Ranch service dog, please contact Elise Lalor at firstname.lastname@example.org.

 Please note that while contributions may be given to The Monkey Tail Ranch on behalf of a particular child, those funds do NOT constitute a purchase.

-Although we specializes in autism Service Dogs and dogs to help with anxiety disorders, we have experience training service dogs for many different disabilities and special needs.
-Just give us a call and we can discuss your needs.
-If we are not the right organization for you, we will refer you to one that may be a better fit for your needs.
+We’re glad you asked.
+While we specialize in autism and anxiety disorder service dogs, we have experience training service dogs for a host of different disabilities and special needs.
+Give us a call, and we’ll discuss your needs.
+If we can’t help, we’ll refer you to an organization that can.

 While the dog is a working service dog, the Monkey Tail Ranch will pay routine medical expenses for the dog.
 We will also board the dog for free if you need to go out of town without your service dog.
 Most importantly, we offer a lifetime training guarantee, where we will work with you to ensure the dog is performing as needed to help your child.